Make annotation overrides / "injection" via Objects.yaml possible

 What about using the approach of solving the problem at the consumer side?
 So instead of just asking the ReflectionService about the information, we could introduce another source (e.g. ConfigurationManager) which overrides the data from annotations.
 The problem for me is that we add almost 1000 lines of code for this change in an area which is really complicated (we had / have a lot of bugs and strange effects in there).

-Updated by Marc Neuhaus about 8 years ago
+Updated by Marc Neuhaus over 8 years ago

 Hmm, that kind of sounds like what i had before ^^